 In order to evaluate the performance of our proposed scheme in the context of industrial QKD systems, we consider an illustrative example based on the results of Ref.~\cite{Gisin2}.
 In this particular setup, the information reconciliation was performed with a straightforward implementation of the standard $n=1944$ LDPC code~\cite{Standard} with $R=3/4$ using QBER $q\approx 1.9\%$.
 According to the results presented in Fig.~\ref{fig:full_qber}, an implementation of symmetric blind reconciliation may lead to a decrease of efficiency down to $f\approx 1.3$ with approximately six additional communication rounds.
-It provides a $10\%$ increase of secure key rate (we note that Cascade implementation of the information reconciliation procedure in the same conditions requires about $50$ communication rounds~\cite{Cascade2_rev}).
+It provides a $10\%$ increase in the secure key rate (we note that Cascade implementation of the information reconciliation procedure in the same conditions requires about $50$ communication rounds~\cite{Cascade2_rev}).

-Moreover, in this QKD system an estimated level of QBER was calculated via the comparison of a number of key blocks before and after error correction (unverified blocks were conservatively assumed to have $50\%$ error rate).
-Verification errors, resulted from unsuccessful belief propagation decodings and convergences to improper vectors, leaded to an overly pessimistic estimation of the QBER: $q_\mathrm{est}\approx3.4\%$.~Thus, the suggested approach opens a way for QBER estimation in a more accurate way together with a more economical utilization of generated raw keys.
+Moreover, in this QKD system, an estimated level of QBER is calculated via the comparison of a number of key blocks before and after error correction (unverified blocks are conservatively assumed to have a $50\%$ error rate).
+Verification errors, resulting from unsuccessful belief-propagation decodings and convergences to improper vectors, leading to an overly pessimistic estimation of the QBER: $q_\mathrm{est}\approx3.4\%$.~Thus, the suggested approach opens a way for QBER estimation in a more accurate way along with a more economical utilization of generated raw keys.

-Our source code for a proof-of-principle realization of the symmetric blind information reconciliation procedure for Python 2.7 is freely available under GNU general public license (GPL)~\cite{Code}.~A proof-of-principle realization of the suggested post-processing procedure is also available~\cite{Code2}.
+Our source code for a proof-of-principle realization of the symmetric blind information reconciliation procedure for Python 2.7 is freely available under the GNU general public license (GPL)~\cite{Code}.~A proof-of-principle realization of the suggested post-processing procedure is also available~\cite{Code2}.